aspose-ocr/Aspose.OCR-Documentation/cpp/developer-guide/folders-and-archives/_index.md

 ## **Recognize folder**

-Aspose.OCR C++ provides the method [**RecognizeMultipleImages**](https://apireference.aspose.com/ocr/net/aspose.ocr/asposeocr/methods/recognizemultipleimages) that allows to recognize a multi images with one call.
+Aspose.OCR C++ provides the method [**RecognizeMultipleImages**](https://apireference.aspose.com/ocr/net/aspose.ocr/asposeocr/methods/recognizemultipleimages) that allows to recognize a multiple images with one call.
 The result you will get is array of the [**RecognitionResult**](https://apireference.aspose.com/ocr/net/aspose.ocr/recognitionresult) class.

 The following code snippet demonstrates the use of the [**RecognizeMultipleImages**](https://apireference.aspose.com/ocr/net/aspose.ocr/asposeocr/methods/recognizemultipleimages) method.